 Dr Sophie Miller Memorial Prize Lecture

 Dr Sophie Miller was an Anatomical Society funded PhD student from 2011-2014 at Cambridge University.
 She investigated olfactory ensheathing cells (OECs) and their potential for transplant-mediated repair of the central nervous system.
 During this time she presented at many Anatomical Society meetings, with one of the publications from her PhD work appearing in the September 2016 issue of The Journal of Anatomy.
-She passed away in December 2016 and her family have generously provided support for young and aspiring scientists through The Anatomical Society in her memory.
+Sophie was particularly supportive to her other early career researchers and colleagues in scientific and career development.
+She passed away in December 2016 and her family have generously provided support for young and aspiring anatomical researchers through The Anatomical Society in her memory.

 Early Career Members (society members within 5 years of graduation from a primary university undergraduate degree pertinent to anatomy).